Combining Probabilistic Forecasts of Intermittent Demand: Empirical evaluation

-Table \ref{tab:cost} shows the costs with different backordering cost conditions, including cost(1,4), cost(1,9), cost(1,19) and cost(1,99).
-The result of cost-opt shows the cost of cost4-opt for cost(1,4), cost9-opt for cost(1,9), cost19-opt for cost(1,19) and cost99-opt for cost(1,99).
-For individuals, no methods are dominant in all the cost conditions.
-ETS is superior to others in the first three cost conditions, while ZV behaves better in cost(1,99).
-For combinations, SA almost defeats all the individuals and combinations across different conditions.
-Cost-opt performs as well as SA in the first three cost conditions but worse in cost(1,99).
-Overall, combinations can achieve a lower cost than individuals, and SA is very promising in saving inventory costs.
+Table \ref{tab:cost} shows the costs under various lost-sale cost conditions, including cost(1,4), cost(1,9), and cost(1,19).
+The results of cost-opt illustrate the costs of cost4-opt for cost(1,4), cost9-opt for cost(1,9), and cost19-opt for cost(1,19).
+For individuals, ETS is superior to others under the three cost conditions.
+For combinations, cost-opt surpasses both individuals and combinations across different conditions.
+SA is only inferior to cost-opt across the three cost conditions.
+Overall, combinations demonstrate the capability to achieve lower costs compared to individual methods, with both cost-opt and SA emerging as highly promising approaches for reducing inventory costs.

-Aiming at exploring the inventory effects further, Figure \ref{fig:inventory} shows the relationship among the deviations between target and achieved customer service levels (the achieved ones minus target ones, named CSL deviation), the average maintained investment each day and the sum of back orders in the 28 forecasting horizons.
-Ideally, we hope the proposed methods have zero CSL deviation, low investment, and zero back orders.
-We display seven combinations in thick and solid lines to highlight the differences between combinations and individuals.
+Aiming at delve deeper into inventory effects, Figure \ref{fig:inventory} illustrates the relationship among the deviations between target and achieved customer service levels (the achieved ones minus target ones, named CSL deviation), the average maintained daily investment and the cumulative lost sales over the 28 forecasting horizons.
+Ideally, our aspiration for the proposed methods is zero CSL deviation, low investment, and zero lost sales.
+Seven combinations are distinctly represented with thick and solid lines to accentuate the variances between combinations and individuals.
 The employed inventory policy is described in Section \ref{comb-cost}.
-Our focused target service levels are 0.8, 0.9, 0.95, and 0.99, corresponding to the four points lying from left to right of the lines.
-We match the results of cost4-opt, cost9-opt, cost19-opt, and cost99-opt to the four levels, respectively.
+Our focal target service levels are 0.8, 0.9 and 0.95, corresponding to the three points lying from left to right of the lines.
+We match the results of cost4-opt, cost9-opt, and cost19-opt to the three levels, respectively.